Sign up for an eToro account

 The Bitcoin halving is an event that takes place approximately every four years.
 By cutting the supply of new bitcoin entering circulation, the halving has previously demonstrated significant influence over the price of bitcoin, acting as a catalyst for the formation of new, long-term price trends.

-The next Bitcoin halving is expected to take place in April 2024, and so it is important to gain a better understanding of the four-year cycle that bitcoin has experienced since its creation.
+The next Bitcoin halving is expected to take place in April 2024, and so it is important to gain a better understanding of the four-year cycle that Bitcoin has experienced since its creation.

 Tip: The halving process restricts the introduction of new bitcoin to the circulating supply.